 Sainsbury’s has for some time run a few initiatives to help customers reduce, reuse and recycle – such as using new airtight food cartons that use 85% less plastic – but this week marks the first time it is offering some kind of incentive to do so.

-The supermarket has launched a 'reverse vending machine', which will pay a 5p coupon for every plastic bottle and metal can you insert.
+The supermarket has also launched a 'reverse vending machine', which will pay a 5p coupon for every plastic bottle and metal can you insert.

 We have launched our first reverse vending recycling machine at our Lincoln Superstore.
 Customers can now return their plastic bottles of any size up to 3 litres and drinks cans bought from Sainsbury’s, in exchange for 5p coupons towards their shop ♻️— Sainsbury's News (@SainsburysNews) June 11, 2019